SiriusStarr/jdlint/README.md

 That's it!
 There are no other dependencies.

+`jdlint` should work on Linux, OS X, or Windows.

 ## Usage

 The script itself is executable (you should be able to just run `./jdlint.py`),